radicallyopensecurity/templates/Offertes/FAQ.md

 of false negatives - vulnerabilities that the scanning tools miss.

 Pentesting is a creative manual process.
 While scanning is a great introductory first step, the work that we do during pentests is primarily by hand.
+Creative exploration and exploitation cannot be fully automated.
 ```

 * What does ROS mean by "Peek over our Shoulder" (PooS)?